adz0612/gitBasics/README.md

 Hello from vs code.

 New stuff form a new branch.
+I am the master.